asehmi/docs-n-data-knowledge-app/README.md

 streamlit run --server.port 4010 app.py
 ```

+**NOTE:** Whilst there is some clean-up of the structured data expected in the LLM responses, LLMs don't always return data you expect.
+You might therefore encounter errors.
+If you do, try changing the LLM model selected and re-run your queries.

 ### TODO

 - Possibly, remove the data page functionality from app and create a separate project for it